 - Theakston Old Peculier Crime Writing Festival, Harrogate

-Friday, 17 July, at 6.30 pm: Yorkshire Pride panel with Steve Mosby and Peter Robinson, chaired by Nick Quantrill
+Friday, 17 July, at 6.30 pm: Yorkshire Pride Frances will share a panel with Lee Child, Steve Mosby and Peter Robinson, chaired by Nick Quantrill

 Before creating the Kate Shackleton mystery series, Frances wrote many stories and plays for BBC radio, scripts for television and four novels (as Frances McNeil), one of which, Somewhere Behind the Morning, won the HarperCollins Elizabeth Elgin Award.
 Visit www.francesmcneil.co.uk to learn more.